Net Energy Metering (NEM) for Solar Customers

 If you’re already in PG&E’s NEM program and your community is enrolling in MCE, you will automatically be enrolled in MCE’s NEM program – no action is necessary.
 Your account will be enrolled with MCE following your next PG&E true-up, unless you take action to opt out of MCE’s electric generation service in order to remain with PG&E’s.

-MCE customers sign up for NEM through PG&E and will be automatically served by MCE’s NEM program.
-PG&E is required to complete the NEM interconnection within 30 working days of receiving an application.
-If you don’t currently have an installed electric generation system, we recommend you first contact an installer or professional who can guide you through installing a system and submitting a NEM application.
+MCE customers sign up for solar billing through PG&E and will be automatically served by MCE’s Solar Billing Plan (SBP).
+If you don’t currently have an installed electric generation system, we recommend you first contact an installer or professional who can guide you through installing a system and submitting an application to PG&E. Customers whose applications were filed after April 14, 2023 will receive solar service through the Solar Billing Plan.

 Final permission to operate your solar system is granted by PG&E, regardless of whether or not you are an MCE customer.
 PG&E will review your completed application and a diagram of your system.
 Upon a successful evaluation, PG&E will install your bi-directional meter.
 After receiving your “Permission to Operate” letter, you can operate your solar system.